MrPoeng/Web-POE/README.md

 currently working on the responsiveness of the Home page Also working on the responsivenesss of the other pages of the website Made my logo appear on all the tabs at the top
+Contact page has been fixed and is fully working now.
+Add JS code to make the send button work